SaveEnergy/libdns-autodns/README.md

 3. Open an issue on this repository

 ## Changelog

+### v1.0.7
+- Improved: Properly handle `libdns.RR` records for TXT, A, and other supported types (especially for DNS-01 challenges and Caddy/ACME).
+- Fixed: No more 'unknown' records for supported types; TXT challenges now work as expected.
+- Added: Unit tests for RR record support (TXT and A).

 ### v1.0.6
 - Added: Comprehensive input validation for required fields (username, password, zone name, records) with clear error messages.